ECMWF – Scientist for Machine Learning

 The main responsibility of ECMWF’s contribution is in the development of customised ML models relating to health and wellbeing.
 This includes predictions of pollution based on a mixture of local observations and three-dimensional data of the atmosphere using three dimensional convolutional neural networks as well as the detection of Earth Observation (EO) related features such as warm spells related to diseases such as Malaria.

 The successful applicant will also contribute to knowledge extraction from EO data using unsupervised learning and will support open calls from AI4Copernicus.
 The Scientist will work in close collaboration with other teams across the organisation and strong communication skills are essential.

 Main duties and key responsibilities

-- Contributing to reports, and dissemination and training activities of the MAELSTROM project
+- Contributing to reports, dissemination and technology transfer activities of the AI4Copernicus project

 Full details of salary scales and allowances are available on the ECMWF website at www.ecmwf.int/en/about/jobs, including the Centre’s Staff Regulations regarding the terms and conditions of employment.

 Starting date: 1 March 2021, or as soon as possible thereafter.